abhishekbisht1429/Docs/Python.md

 - A literal in python can be thought of as a *label* that **cannot* be reassigned to any other object.
 - For example, `10` is a label that will always refer to an integer object with value 10.
 - Similarly, `"hello"` is a label that will always refer to a string object with value "hello".
+- Whenver any literal is used in a python program, the PVM creates the object corresponding to it automatically.
+We don't have to explicitly create it.
 - An example below will clarify the concept of constants:
 ```
                   a = 10